Tuesday, December 9, 2008

 "Yeah mate.
 Once he got wound up into his stride there was no stopping him.
 I was gonna' walk him back but he had other ideas."

 "OK mate, let's turn him loose.
-There's a dam in this paddock so he's got some water and we'll fetch him some chaff down after breakfast, then I'll make a few phone calls tonight, see if I can find out who owns him."
+There's a dam in this paddock so he's got some water and we'll fetch him some chaff down after breakfast.
+I'll make a few phone calls tonight, see if I can find out who owns him."

 As we drove back to the house I rolled a Drum and said to Arthur, "That was a pretty exciting start to the day, eh."

 "A good ride, first thing in the morning, gets ya heart started Yorky.
 Ask any married cocky around the Bush.
 They'll all tell ya the same thing mate." said Arthur with a smile.

 Monday, December 1, 2008

-"Ya wanna' go fishin' tonight Yorky?, said Arthur on our way home from the paddock, one evening.
+"Ya wanna' go fishin' tonight Yorky?, said Arthur, one evening on our way home from the paddock.

 "Yeah, I'd love to Arthur but I haven't got a rod or a reel."
 I said.

 "Ya don't need a rod for what I've got in mind mate."